 Word Web App’s main advantage is compatibility with desktop versions of Microsoft Word.
 Most of us know Word intimately – there’s no need to learn new keyboard commands.
-Many of the most used desktop functions are included.
+It includes many of the most used desktop functions.
 You can view documents, add comments and alter the format directly from a browser.

-The web app will keep all the formatting in Word documents – something that’s never been easy when moving between different classes of device.
+The web app will keep all the formatting in Word documents.
+That has not been easy in the past when moving between different classes of device.

 Interoperability with traditional versions of Microsoft Word is comforting for the editors I work with, most expect to see my stories, features and other work land on their desk in the familiar Word format.
 They’ll never know what I used to create the documents.